ShreyaIsAwesome/terminal/README.md

 # Terminal About Me!

-This is a simple Flask + React program just to practice with them both again (also deploying which was definately my biggest struggle with this).
+This is a simple React program just to practice with it again (also deploying which was definately my biggest struggle with this).
 I also learned lots about the Linux terminal and simple commands (i only included a few though).

 ## Note